Ready For Steps Like Full Lockdown: Delhi To Supreme Court On Pollution

-The Delhi government has told the Supreme Court that it is ready to take steps like complete lockdown to fight air pollution, two days after the court asked for an emergency plan to tackle the capital city's alarming air quality crisis.
+The Delhi government on Monday told the Supreme Court that it was ready to take steps like a complete lockdown to fight air pollution though it will have a limited effect, as the court asked for an emergency plan to tackle the capital's air quality crisis.

+Delhi's air pollution was a "crisis", the judges said, sharply pulling up the city government for "lame excuses" and "passing the buck", and insisting on immediate steps as the Supreme Court resumed its hearing on Monday.

 "We are ready to consider this step if the same is mandated for the entire NCR areas by the Government of India or by the Commission for Air Quality Management in National Capital Region and Adjoining Areas," said the Delhi government.